JayeshRocks/GeyserMC/README.md

 # Script Versions:
 Script v.0.1 - Downloads OpenJDK-17 and latest Geyser.jar

-Script v.0.2 - Will release in near future, when changes our required to script
+Script v.0.2 - Will release in near future, when changes are required to script

 # USAGE: